DeanJain/JavaBigdata/GCP.md

 A trigger in Cloud Functions is a specification of how to respond to an event.
 Triggers have associated functions.
 Currently, Cloud Functions can be written in Python 3, Go, and Node.js 8 and 10.

+#### Cloud Run
+- Develop and deploy highly scalable containerized applications on a fully managed serverless platform with autoscaling.
+- Write code your way using your favorite languages, lib or binary (Go, Python, Java, Ruby, Node.js, and more)
+- Abstract away all infrastructure management for a simple developer experience
+- Built upon an open standard Knative, enabling the portability of your applications
+- Pay per use to 100 millisec

 #### Deployment Manager
 service that allows you to specify infrastructure as code.
 It is a good practice to define infrastructure as code, since it allows teams to reproduce environments rapidly.
 It also lends itself to code reviews, version control, and other software engineering practices.